-I am a mathematician working at the CNRS in Rennes.
+I am a mathematician working at the CNRS in Dijon.
 My research interests include geometric group theory, small cancellation theory, monster groups, dynamical systems.
 I am also involved in outreach activities realizing objects, pictures, videos, etc to illustrate mathematics.

 Habilitation à diriger des recherches, 2021